What are Quality Assurance and Quality Control?

 This feature controls how records are transmitted and archived.
 Any change is made in a document by following the correct procedure for managing change.
 Approval of all paper forms is essential.

-Two types of quality management include quality assurance and quality control.
+Quality assurance and quality control are two important concepts in quality management.
 Although certain practices in quality assurance and quality control are interrelated, the two are differently defined.

 QA tasks and duties usually cover almost all of the quality system in one way or another, while QC is a subset of QA operations.